This post has been updated for 2020

 Most people focus on the massive following on Facebook, and try to take advantage of the fast paced but heavily populated Twitter, but what about LinkedIn?

 Interestingly, LinkedIn is the largest business networking site out there.
 However it is often overlooked when it comes to strategic content distribution as it is B2B centric.
 But why?
-With 500 million active users, among which are some of the most influential market authorities, a strong LinkedIn content strategy can work wonders for your business content and your brand.
+With over 575 million users, among which are some of the most influential market authorities, a strong LinkedIn content strategy can work wonders for your business content and your brand.

 This is precisely why we’ve compiled 4 quick and easy strategies you can leverage when trying to promote your next post on LinkedIn.

-1. Leverage the Power of a Showcase Page
+1. Leverage the Power of a LinkedIn Showcase Page

 So how can a LinkedIn Showcase Page help you?
 Well it can: